 6. Credit insurance

 If you die, this insurance pays off your credit cards.
-It’s extremely expensive and not recommended.
+While this might sound like a good thing to do for any surviving family members, credit insurance is extremely expensive and not recommended.
 Besides, you’re not supposed to carry balances from month to month.
 Even if you do, cards in your name don’t automatically become the obligation of your survivors.
 And if you fear they’ll become their obligation, get term life insurance, which is less expensive.

 7. Children’s life insurance